Scalloped Corn Recipe

 Recipe Variations

-• Spice it up – Use pepper jack cheese in place of the shredded cheddar and add a bit of crushed red pepper.
+• Spice it up.
+Use pepper jack cheese in place of the shredded cheddar and add a bit of crushed red pepper.

-• Add some protein – Toss in some crumbled bacon or chopped ham.
+• Add some protein.
+Toss in some crumbled bacon or chopped ham.

-• Add some veggies – Sauté diced onion or bell peppers and mix in with the other ingredients.
+• Add some veggies.
+Sauté diced onion or bell peppers and mix in with the other ingredients.

-• Top it with herbs – Add a sprinkle of your favorite chopped herbs to the top of the casserole just before serving.
+• Top it with herbs.
+Add a sprinkle of your favorite chopped herbs to the top of the casserole just before serving.

 the finished scalloped corn served on a blue ceramic bowl with a cloth napkin

-Meal Prep and Prep Ahead
+Prep and Storage

-This Cheesy Corn Casserole recipe is perfect for prepping ahead.
+• Prep Ahead – This Cheesy Corn Casserole recipe is perfect for prepping ahead.

-Option 1: Mix all of your ingredients and add them to a baking dish.
+• Option 1: Mix all of your ingredients and add them to a baking dish.
 Cover and store in the fridge for up to 8 hours before baking.
 You may need to bake a little longer than directed because the casserole will start out cold.

-Option 2: Bake the entire casserole up to 48 hours before serving.
-Allow it to cool and then cover with foil before storing it in the fridge.
+• Option 2: Bake the entire casserole up to 48 hours before serving.
+Allow it to cool and then cover it with foil before storing it in the fridge.
 Simply reheat in the microwave or the oven before serving.

 top down view of the completed scalloped corn casserole